What is GC Services? How to Remove From Credit Report

 Step 2.
 Validate the Debt

-Under the Fair Debt Collection Practices Act (FDCPA), you have the right to request validation of the debt from GC Services.
-Write a letter to GC Services, asking them to provide proof that the debt is valid and that they have the legal right to collect it.
-If they fail to validate the debt within 30 days, they must remove the listing from your credit report.
+The Fair Debt Collection Practices Act (FDCPA) entitles you to ask GC Services for debt validation.
+Ask GC Services to provide documentation proving the debt is current and that they have the right to be paid back.
+Should they fail to authenticate the debt within 30 days, your credit record will have the item deleted.

 Step 3.
 Negotiate a Settlement